-Seawalls, groins, breakwaters, and other shoreline protection structures are hardened structures installed along the coast which provide a physical barrier that armors and stabilizes the shoreline landward of the structure from the erosive forces of wave action.
+Seawalls and other shoreline protection structures are hardened structures installed along the coast which provide a physical barrier that armors and stabilizes the shoreline landward of the structure from the erosive forces of wave action.
 Shoreline protection structures are typically installed by private landowners or local, state, and federal governments in order to provide stabilization and protection of costal development from floods, storms, and sea level rise.
-The use of shoreline protection structures is allowable in some circumstances to serve coastal-dependent uses or to protect existing structures or public beaches when designed to eliminate or mitigate adverse impacts.
+The use of shoreline protection structures is acceptable in some circumstances to serve coastal-dependent uses or to protect existing structures or public beaches when designed to eliminate or mitigate adverse impacts.

 Although shoreline protection structures can be used to protect coastal development they are not appropriate to use in most circumstances due to the large amount of adverse environmental impacts that they generate.
 Shoreline protection structures prevent beaches from migrating inland and induce erosion in adjacent unprotected shoreline.
-These structures also have adverse impacts on recreational beach uses, scenic resources, and the natural supply of sand to shoreline areas which will be exacerbated by sea level rise.
-In addition, they also have potential ecological impacts including loss of habitat, creation of habitat for invasive species and effects on dune habitat by preventing natural sand movement.
-Shoreline protection structures also have a relatively short structural lifespan relative to the high cost of installing and removing the structures.
+These structures also have adverse impacts on recreational beach uses, scenic resources, and the natural supply of sand to shoreline areas.
+Shoreline protection structures also have a reality short structural lifespan relative to the high cost of installing and removing the structures.
 Despite the significant cost of installation, there are instances where the performance of such structures has been inadequate and the erosion and damage they were installed to prevent or reduce still occurs.
 Remnants of failed shoreline protection structures and collapsed private buildings degrade the natural beauty of the Sonoma County coastline.
 Clean-up of these structures on the beach can pose a problem due to the high cost of funding a full clean-up or if equipment access to the beach is limited.